 |Group Lab Fee||$175.00 MUS 141, 142|

-Students registered for less than 12 hours of course work are classified as part-time.
+Students registered for less than 11 hours of course work or below are classified as part-time.

 * Not Refundable

-+Tuition correct at time of printing; however, review and adjustment of tuition and fees may occur before the start of the 2014-2015 academic year.
++Tuition correct at time of publishing; however, review and adjustment of tuition and fees may occur before the start of the 2015-2016 academic year.

 The tuition and fee schedule shown is for the 2015-2016 academic year.
 Tuition and fees are reviewed annually and are subject to change.

 †To qualify for the NY State Resident rate, a student must have been a resident of New York State for one year immediately prior to registration.
 In addition, those who are not residents of Dutchess County must present a Certificate of Residence signed by the chief fiscal officer of the county or counties in which they have lived in the past six months.
 Without such a certificate or certificates, a student will be required to pay the Nonresident Tuition rate.
 Dutchess County residents must file an Affirmation of Dutchess County Residence (available in the Student Accounts or Registrar’s Office) to pay the resident tuition rate.

 ‡The College is authorized to reduce the basic fee for Laboratory Nursery School enrollment in accordance with established guidelines.
 Families unable to pay the basic fee are invited to contact the director of the DCC Laboratory Nursery School for further information.